Corporate tax cuts: "a heist" or a way to raise wages?

 But questions have arisen over whether companies will actually use tax savings and repatriated profits to invest back here.
 Will that money just go back to shareholders?
 And how are we going to pay for the services that these taxes have been paying for?

-So to get a better sense of the impact of a lower corporate tax rate, we invited two leading economists with opposing views when it comes to the issue.
+So to get a better sense of the impact of a lower corporate tax rate, we invited two leading economists with opposing views to talk about the issue.

 Economist Jeffrey Sachs: The Republican tax plan is “a heist”